-Cyclopharm's third-party distribution business demonstrated significant growth in 2022 by leveraging our regulatory expertise and operational footprint to secure additional distribution agreements in Europe and the Asia-Pacific region.
-The third-party distribution business is a mix of radiopharmaceuticals and capital equipment with associated consumable and service revenue and continues to reinforce a key pillar of the Company's growth strategy by developing additional revenue streams.
-In 2022, the third-party distribution business contributed a substantial \$9.2 million in revenue made up of \$2.4 million from capital works projects and \$6.8 million from consumable sales and services, up from \$4.1 million in revenue for the prior year.
-In the current financial year, the Company plans to continue to grow third-party distribution revenue by establishing new partnerships and expanding into new markets.
+Cyclopharm's third-party distribution business delivered significant growth in 2023, leveraging our regulatory expertise and operational footprint to secure additional distribution agreements across the regions in which we currently operate, particularly Europe and the Asia-Pacific.
+This business distributes a mix of radiopharmaceuticals products and capital equipment with associated consumable and service revenue.
+Importantly, third-party distribution contracts support the Company's growth strategy by generating additional revenue streams to complement our established and growing Technegas business, and is emerging as an important pillar of our business.
+In 2023, the third-party distribution business contributed a substantial \$11.91 million in revenue made up of \$4.37 million from capital works projects and \$7.54 million from consumable sales and services, up from \$9.22 million in revenue for the prior year.